 What will happen in season 3?

 The next phase of the story sees the Heroes Association mobilize against their monster counterparts and invade the villains’ HQ.
 This leads to a series of one-on-one battles involving S-Class heroes like Zombieman, Atomic Samurai and Flashy Flash.
 It leads to fighting on some weird and wonderful creatures from the Monsters Association.

-It’s likely that these fights will dominate the next season of One-Punch Man, and while all the carnage is playing out, Saitama will mostly be wandering the cavernous lair alone, quickly laying out any hapless monster he chances upon.
-Without delving into spoilers, the sting of hero vs. monster clashes does culminate in an epic battle featuring Saitama as its star, but this probably won’t occur until One-Punch Man’s season 3 finale.
-The One-Punch Man anime may be tempted to work some additional filler segments into season 3 to give Saitama more to do, but his role in the main plot is once again set to be limited.
+It’s likely that these fights will dominate the next season of One-Punch Man.
+While all the carnage is playing out, Saitama will mostly be wandering the cavernous lair alone.
+By quickly laying out any hapless monster he chances upon.
+Without delving into spoilers, the sting of hero vs. monster clashes does culminate in an epic battle featuring Saitama as its star.
+But this probably won’t occur until One-Punch Man’s season 3 finale.
+The anime should work on some additional filler segments into season 3 to give Saitama more to do.
+But his role in the main plot is once again set to be limited.

 This is arguably one of the pitfalls of having a protagonist capable of beating foes with a single slap.
 For actually allowing some back-and-forth fighting to take place, the anime needs to remove Saitama from the action.
 One-Punch Man uses this trope as part of its parody.

 However, the lack of Saitama in season 3 may not necessarily be negative.
 Because it is full of fascinating and colorful characters.
 Both on the heroic and villainous ends of the equation.
 Benching Saitama for a while allows more time to explore Genos, King, Fubuki, etc. All of whom are compelling and often hilarious figures in their own right.
 With that said, those characters aren’t necessarily the ones fans tune in to see.
 It turns out that being able to win any fight in one punch can be a double-edged sword when it comes to screen time.